PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

     <td>522.536</td>
     <td>1845.37</td>
     <td>6.9 M</td>
-    <td>SLANet_plus is an enhanced version of SLANet, the table structure recognition model developed by Baidu PaddlePaddle Vision Team.
+    <td>SLANet_plus is an enhanced version of SLANet, the table structure recognition model developed by Baidu PaddleX Team.
 Compared to SLANet, SLANet_plus significantly improves the recognition ability for wireless and complex tables and reduces the model's sensitivity to the accuracy of table positioning, enabling more accurate recognition even with offset table positioning.</td>
   </tr>
 </table>